-CCHRC worked with the Alaska Native Tribal Health Consortium and Lifewater Engineering to develop affordable water and wastewater system for Kivalina, a village on the Chuckchi Sea coast.
-Residents currently drink untreated water from the river and dispose of human waste in buckets, which is linked to elevated rates of illness and skin disease.
+CCHRC worked with the Alaska Native Tribal Health Consortium and Lifewater Engineering to develop an affordable solution for villages without running water.
+Alaska has more than 3,000 housholds without piped water and sewer, where residents go to the bathroom in buckets and drink untreated water.
+These conditions lead to elevated rates of illness and skin disease.

-ANTHC and CCHRC designed an innovative water-sewer system that improves sanitation without the high capital cost of piped water and sewer.
+ANTHC and CCHRC designed an innovative water-sewer system that improves health at a much lower cost than piped water and sewer.
 The design includes a 100-gallon water tank, pump, and filtration system.
-The resident hauls water into the home from a source of their choice (a water treatment plant, chopping ice from a clean lake in the winter, rainwater in the summer) and pumps the water into the 100-gallon tank, using a manual hand pump or an electric pump.
-This gives individuals the option to save electricity.
-CCHRC built water tanks with filtration systems in our lab in Fairbanks and they were installed in 10 Kivalina homes in 2015.
+Residents can haul water into the home from a source of their choice (a water treatment plant, lake ice or rainwater) and pump the water into the 100-gallon tank, using a manual hand pump or an electric pump.
+In 2015, ten prorotype systems were installed in Kivalina , a vlllage on the Chukchi Sea coast.

-Honey buckets (5-gallon buckets that had to be emptied by hand) were replaced by separating toilets that separate solids and liquids.
-Solids settle into a compartment inside the toilet and are dried into a patty by a fan.
-The dried waste can be burned in the stove.
+Honey buckets were replaced by waterless toilets that separate solids and liquids.
+Solids settle into a compartment inside the toilet and are dried by a fan.
+The dried patty can be burned in the stove.
 Liquids are collected in a tank underneath the toilet and can be emptied or plumbed into an underground filtration system.

-The goal of this project was to identify sanitation improvements for the residents of Kivalina and provide clean water and a healthier living environment throughout rural Alaska.
+The goal of this project was to test a new sanitation in Kivalina and provide an option for clean water throughout rural Alaska.